 Create a personalised research training experience

-NINE DTP are able to offer our award-holders the opportunity to create and shape their own training experience during their PhD.
+NINE DTP award-holders have the opportunity to create and shape their own training experience during their PhD.

 We offer a rich and diverse set of training opportunities through the DTP.
-This includes:
+Training is offered through a number of different modes:

 • Writing Across Boundaries